Charity Benchmarks 2022: the results

 Charity Benchmarks participants do receive detailed data about the correlation between their fundraising spend and income by income stream, but for the wider sector we can only share that spend has risen significantly from £99 million to £130 million since 2021.

-Were running to stand still, and were spending an awful lot more money to chase down the same amount of net income.
+We’re running to stand still, and we’re spending an awful lot more money to chase down the same amount of net income.

 To receive a detailed analysis of your fundraising activity for 2022 and 2023 to discover what you need to do about this challenge, join Charity Benchmarks.